Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 04A Discussion.md

 - What components do we need to implement this algorithm in hardware?
 	- We need a priority encoder, a barrel shifter, a comparator, and an adder.
 We also need a resistor to store values from previous iterations.
 - If a is a negative value, would the algorithm still work?
 If not, what do we need to change?
-	- Represent the numbers in sign and magnitude, find the modulo of the magnitude, add the sign to it, and then add our positvie
+	- Represent the numbers in sign and magnitude, find the modulo of the magnitude, add the sign to it, and then add our positive number to make it positive.